Aakash Repeater Courses

 The answer is the option (a) Aneuploidy

-Explanation: Aneuploidy is the condition in which loss or gain of chromosome is observed due to the failure of separation of chromatids during the cycle of cell division.
+Explanation: Aneuploidy is the condition in which loss or gain of chromosomes is observed due to the failure of the separation of chromatids during the cycle of cell division.
 Hence, (a) is the correct option

 Question:3